The Sixers had no choice but to commit to Joel Embiid. He has no choice but to live up to his end.

 Whenever the only Philadelphia-based writer covering the Games asked him a question, Embiid never failed to angle his answer toward one topic: his future with the 76ers.
 Never.
 The Olympics were teaching him how to play alongside other superstars, how to let Tyrese Maxey do his thing, how to get accustomed to Paul George’s presence, how to take a step back sometimes and assert himself again when necessary.

-He was aware at all times of the audience to which he was speaking, and if it was a smart messaging strategy, it was also an indication of what his decision to sign a three-year, $193 million contract extension with the Sixers confirmed.
+He was aware at all times of the audience to which he was speaking, and if it was a smart messaging strategy, it also was an indication of what his decision to sign a three-year, $193 million contract extension with the Sixers confirmed.
 This was his team.
 This was his home.
 He wasn’t going anywhere, and he knew it.

 » READ MORE: Joel Embiid signs a multi-million dollar extension with Sixers